Perthshire teen to represent Team GB at European Youth Olympic Festival

-A Perthshire teenager has been selected to represent Great Britain at the 2022 European Youth Olympic Festival this summer.
+A Perthshire teenager has been selected to represent Great Britain at the 2022 European Youth Olympic Festival.

-Evan Davidson, who is a pupil at Strathallan School, will join a 16-strong junior squad heading out to Banská Bystrica, Slovakia in July.
+Evan Davidson, who is a pupil at Strathallan School, will join a 16-strong junior squad heading out to Banská Bystrica, Slovakia later this month.

 At 15 years old, Evan is one of the youngest swimmers selected for the squad and his selection follows impressive performances for his age-group – including his performance in the junior 400 IM final at the British Championships in April.

-The European Youth Olympic Festival is a biennial multi-sport event for youth athletes from the 50 member countries of the association of European Olympic committees.
+The European Youth Olympic Festival, which runs from July 24-30, is a biennial multi-sport event for youth athletes from the 50 member countries of the association of European Olympic committees.

 A successful year